- Purchase the complete Expat Arrivals Malaysia Guide (PDF)

 Malaysia My Second Home Programme

-The Malaysia My Second Home Programme (MM2H) was introduced by the Malaysian government as a means of allowing foreign nationals to retire or live in Malaysia on a long-term basis.
-The programme invites foreigners to gain residence status for the applicant as well as their family.
+The Malaysia My Second Home Programme (MM2H) was introduced by the Malaysian government as a means of allowing foreign nationals to retire or live in Malaysia with their family/dependants on a long-term basis.
+The programme requires that expats pay a fixed deposit into a local Malaysian bank; the funds must be left in the bank during the period of validity of the visa.

 Permanent residency in Malaysia